GOVTNZ/web-standards/guidance/assessment/tests/usability/privacy.md

 3. Check that the Privacy Statement clearly indicates all of the following, and otherwise record a failure, noting the reason:

-	* the scope of the statement (e.g. “This privacy notice applies to personal information collected on [the organisation’s] website: ministry.govt.nz.”)
+	* the scope of the statement (e.g. "This privacy notice applies to personal information collected on [the organisation’s] website: ministry.govt.nz.")

-	* the scope of the statement and that it applies to the website (e.g. “This privacy notice applies to personal information collected on ministry.govt.nz and agency.govt.nz.”)
+	* the scope of the statement and that it applies to the website (e.g. "This privacy notice applies to personal information collected on ministry.govt.nz and agency.govt.nz.")

 	* the circumstances in which personal information is collected, by whom it is held (e.g. the responsible organisation and/or third parties) and any choices users have as to whether such information is collected in the first place